wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Special_features_in_Pods_running_node_agents_and_daemons.md

 Another option is for the Pod to use its own network, but forward one or more host ports to the container by using the `hostPort` field in the container’s port list.
 You’ll learn how to do this later.
 {% endhint %}

-Containers in a Pod configured with `hostNetwork: true· continue to use the other namespace types, so they remain isolated from the node in other respects.
+Containers in a Pod configured with `hostNetwork: true` continue to use the other namespace types, so they remain isolated from the node in other respects.
 For example, they use their own IPC and PID namespaces, so they can’t see the other processes or communicate with them via inter-process communication.
 If you want a daemon Pod to use the node’s IPC and PID namespaces, you can configure this using the `hostIPC` and `hostPID` properties in the Pod’s `spec`.

 ## 16.2.4  Marking daemon Pods as critical